lilypond/lilypond/release/binaries/README.md

  * **Build natively, avoid cross-compilation**.
    This reduces a large amount of the complexity since many packages are not well-prepared for cross-compilation.
    Native compilation is also required for macOS due to Apple's licensing policies.
-   (Cross-compilation to mingw may become an exception to the rule.)
+   Cross-compilation to Windows with MinGW is an exception to the rule.
  * **Use static builds of dependencies, no shared libraries**.
    This avoids problems related to finding dependencies while not interfering with their system-provided versions.
     * *Only link dynamically against fundamental libraries*, such as `libc` on Unix systems.